tensorflow/tensorflow/README.md

 --------------- UPDATE--------------
-# Sentiment Analysis using SVM
+# Sentiment Analysis using TensorFlow

 ## Description
 This feature implements sentiment analysis using a simple neural network model using TensorFlow and Keras for sentiment analysis.
 It processes text data to classify sentiment into positive or negative categories.